Whimsical and fanciful, Sintra, Portugal seems a world away from the hustle and bustle of Lisbon. Yet it is easy to reach on a Sintra Day Trip.

 Sintra Tour from Lisbon (Take 2)

-On a return trip to Lisbon, we were determined to complete a successful Sintra day tour.
-We researched the top things to do in Sintra, Portugal a few days prior.
+On a return trip to Lisbon, we were determined to complete a successful Sintra day tour!
+We researched the top things to do in Sintra, Portugal well in advance.
 We made a list of Sintra sightseeing destinations and nearly memorized the Lisbon to Sintra train timetable.

-If you are wondering how to get from Lisbon to Sintra – don’t worry.
-Getting to Sintra from Lisbon is actually easy.
-Simply hop on the direct Lisbon-Sintra train at the Rossio Train Station in Lisbon city center and depart at the final stop, Sintra Station.
+Getting to Sintra from Lisbon is actually fairly easy.
+Simply hop on the direct Lisbon-Sintra train at the Rossio Train Station and exit with everyone else at the final stop.

-A second Lisbon train line originating at the Oriente Station also terminates at Sintra Train Station.
-The Oriente-Sintra line is likely not as convenient for most Lisbon tourists, but it’s best to check both routes for the closest station to your Lisbon accommodations.
+A second line originating at Lisbon Oriente also travels to Sintra.
+The Oriente-Sintra line is likely not as convenient for most Lisbon tourists, but it’s best to check both routes for the closest station to your accommodations.

-Current Lisbon to Sintra train times can be found online at the official Comboios de Portugal (CP) website and in this PDF of the Lisbon to Sintra Train Schedule (2023).
+Current Lisbon to Sintra train times can be found online at the official Comboios de Portugal (CP) website.

 Sintra to Lisbon Train for the Return Trip

-Catching the Sintra to Lisbon train for your ride back to the city is just as easy as the train ride to Sintra – but we do have a couple of tips!
+Catching the Sintra to Lisbon train for your ride back should be just as easy – but we do have a couple of tips.

-At the Sintra Railway Station, check the board to ensure you get on the correct Lisbon-bound train!
+At the Sintra Railway Station, check the departure platform to ensure you get on the correct Lisbon-bound train!
 If you want to end in the Lisbon city center, board the Rossio train.
-Trains run late into the night, with the last train from Sintra to Lisbon departing after midnight at 12:20am.
+Services run late into the night, with the last train from Sintra to Lisbon departing after midnight.

 What Does the Lisbon to Sintra Train Cost?

 Train fares are calculated by the number of zones you travel through.
 Passengers traveling from Rossio or Oriente to Sintra will cross 4 zones.
-Find a complete fare explanation here – and use our tips below to help determine which Sintra train ticket is best for your trip.
+Find a complete fare explanation here.

-Another way to get to Sintra by train is to purchase the Tourist TravelCard fare, which is also loaded onto the Viva Viagem Card.
-The fare can be used for unlimited travel for 24 or 72 hours for a flat rate.
+Another way to get to Sintra by train is to purchase the Tourist Travelcard, which is also loaded onto a Navegante.
+The fare can be used for unlimited rides (trains only) for 24 or 72 hours for a flat rate.
+If you plan on traveling by train frequently from Lisbon, this is a great option.

 Sintra Green Card All-Inclusive One Day Pass